Klortho/jatsdoc/Implementation.md

 </div>
 ```

-In the original jqapi code, in *categories.js.coffee*, the content for this was loaded
+In the original jqapi code, in *categories.js.coffee*, the content for this is loaded
 via ajax from *docs/index.json*.
 It built an HTML structure like this:

 ```html